wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/biglino-method.md

 In the book [Those Gods Who Made Heaven And Earth]({{< relref "resources/those-gods-who-made-heaven-and-earth.md" >}}) by Jean Sendy, a parallel is drawn between Schliemann's literal approach to reading the Homeric verses and his successful uncovering of the alleged ruins of Troy.

-> The hypothesis that forms the structure of this book is founded on portions of the Bible, read as Schliemann read Homer.
+> The hypothesis that forms the structure of this book is founded on portions of the Bible, read as Schliemann read Homer.[^portions]

 Sendy contends that just as Schliemann approached the Iliad with meticulousness and attentiveness, he advocates for a similar level of rigor in interpreting the Bible.
 By employing a comparable methodology, Sendy suggests that a literal reading of the biblical text can yield valuable insights and discoveries.
 The maxim that Sendy puts forward is the _"reading the Bible as Schliemann read Homer"_.

 > What Schliemann did for Homer was exactly what I have tried to do for the Biblical narrative that concerns me.
 >
 > Reading the Bible as Schliemann read Homer means ignoring all the exegeses that have accumulated around it for the past two thousand years.
 Their avowed purpose is to seek proof of the existence of God in the Bible.
-To someone who reads the Bible "à la Schliemann," on the assumption that the text is to be taken. in its most concrete sense God is as far outside the subject as the religtous beliefs of the Greeks and Trojans were to Schliemann.
+To someone who reads the Bible "à la Schliemann," on the assumption that the text is to be taken. in its most concrete sense God is as far outside the subject as the religtous beliefs of the Greeks and Trojans were to Schliemann.[^trojans]

+Sendy asserts that, just as Schliemann approached the works of Homer with a keen eye for the concrete and tangible aspects of the text, he himself has endeavored to adopt a similar approach in interpreting the Bible.
+This approach entails disregarding the accumulated exegeses and interpretations that have developed over the course of two millennia, particularly those aimed at finding proof of the existence of God within the text.
+By reading the Bible with a Schliemann-like mindset, one is encouraged to focus on the narrative's most concrete sense, setting aside theological assumptions and religious beliefs.
+This contextualization highlights the success of Schliemann's approach in archaeology, as he uncovered physical evidence that aligned with the mythical cities of Troy and Mycenae, which were believed to be mere legends until his discoveries.
+Similarly, the author implies that a similar concrete reading of the biblical narrative, unencumbered by theological preconceptions, can lead to fresh insights and a deeper understanding of the text's original, intended meaning.

+In a manner akin to paradigm shifts in scientific research, Mauro Biglino's approach to interpreting ancient texts parallels the transformative impact of figures like Schliemann in their respective fields.
+This can be likened to Galileo's groundbreaking assertion during the Copernican Revolution, where he challenged the prevailing belief that the Sun revolved around the Earth.
+As with any significant breakthrough, initial reactions typically involve disbelief, staunch denial, and even ridicule.
+Yet, the discoverer eventually presents evidence, akin to a telescope, urging skeptics to examine the truth for themselves:

+> It always happens, it is just a matter of time.
+One day someone just comes along and tells you that it is not true that the Sun revolves around the Earth, that exactly the opposite is true.
+We can imagine the faces of the bystanders.
+>
+> At which point the discoverer shows them a telescope and invites them to have a look for themselves.
+The first reaction is always the same: disbelief, harsh denial, mockery.
+Come on, how is that possible?
+Let’s be serious, no one wants to fool around here, especially not about certain things.[^telescope]

+ Invariably, the response follows a familiar pattern: skepticism gives way to recognition, denial yields to acceptance, and mockery transforms into serious consideration.
+Such is the nature of transformative discoveries that challenge established paradigms, and it is within this context that Biglino's approach aligns with the spirit of unveiling unconventional interpretations of ancient texts.

+> Galileo, after all, can remind us of Ulysses.
+The adventure of the Homeric hero seems to be speaking directly to us even to this day.
+Running into unexplored territories requires a willingness to let the known islands slip out of sight, to let go of conventionally acquired knowledge.
+>
+> And speaking of Homer: if, for the sake of argument, your name is Heinrich Schliemann and, perchance, one day you find yourself in love with the Iliad, what could you possibly guess from that?
+>
+> The road is certainly all uphill from there.
+If you believe that simple literary pages, however venerated as masterpieces, could unveil chapters of real history, the path ahead of you will be impenetrable.[^uphill]

+Schliemann's approach provides a compelling example of how a literal reading of mythological history can lead to significant breakthroughs.
+Inspired by his fascination with the Iliad, Schliemann embarked on a remarkable endeavor guided by the belief that the ancient literary work held kernels of historical truth.
+Despite the challenges and skepticism he faced, Schliemann's unwavering conviction in the historicity of the text drove him to excavate the ancient sites of Troy and Mycenae.
+Astonishingly, his meticulous efforts unearthed physical evidence that aligned with the mythological narratives, validating his interpretation and reshaping scholarly understanding.
+Schliemann's success demonstrates the potential of adopting a literal reading approach to uncover new insights and challenge prevailing assumptions within the realm of mythological accounts.

+[^portions]: Excerpt from Jean Sendy (1972): [Those Gods Who Made Heaven And Earth]({{< relref "resources/those-gods-who-made-heaven-and-earth.md" >}}), p.
+12

+[^trojans]: idem, p.
+12

+[^telescope]: Excerpt from Mauro Biglino, Giorgio Cattaneo (2022): [The Naked Bible: The truth about the most famous book in history]({{< relref "resources/the-naked-bible/index.md" >}}), p.
+6

+[^uphill]: idem, p.
+7

 ## The Naked Bible